Am I Having a Panic Attack and Heart Palpitations

 What to Do When Your Having a Panic Attack

 When a panic attack strikes it is very helpful to have a toolbox of coping skills in place.
 This means that, in advance of a future attack, to have become familiar with the strategies by practicing them.
-Here are some tips for managing a panic attack:
+Also, you can also help someone having a panic attack with these same tips.
+Here are some tips on what to do for managing a panic attack:

 - Remind yourself that it is temporary, not life threatening, and try to ground yourself at the outset of the event.
 A grounding technique involves observing your surroundings and finding 5 things you can see, four things you can touch, three things you can hear, two things you can smell and one thing you can taste.